 For your protection, the Ocean City Beach Patrol is on duty during the summer between 10:00 a.m. and 5:30 p.m.
 Please be sure to obey their instructions, swim near a lifeguard at all times and have a buddy with you when you're in the surf.
 The mission of the Beach Patrol is to provide safety for all beach-goers.
 Lifeguards on duty must have a clear line of vision and may establish said line running parallel to the ocean.
 Beach umbrellas, ball playing, and other beach accessories will not be permitted eastward of said line.
 Check out Town Ordinances for more information or talk to a nearby lifeguard.

 Our waves have welcomed surfers and boogie boarders for decades.
-Up to three beaches are reserved every day for surfers; their locations rotate daily.
+There are two designated surfing beaches that locations rotate daily.
 In addition, one section of beach along the inlet is reserved for surfers.
 It's open Monday to Friday during the summer, except on July 4th.

 Pets are allowed on the beach and boardwalk at any time from October 1st to April 30th.
 Pets must be leashed at all times and the owner is responsible for removing any waste.
 There is a Dog Park located on 94th Street (bayside).
 For hours and access pass information, call OC Recreation and Parks at (410) 250-0125 or click here.